-BONUS: While searching through information it can be useful to anticipate likely questions the audience may ask.
+BONUS: While searching for content it can also be worthwhile trying to anticipate likely questions the audience may ask.
 Make a note of any quotes, statistics or other information to include in your speech, plus the relevant sources of the material.

-Once you’ve written a first draft, it’s time to move to the editing phase.
-This is a highly iterative process, with each iteration leaving the speech a little better than the previous version.
+In parallel with step 5, your speech should undergo the editing phase.
+This is a highly iterative process, with each iteration leaving your speech a little better than the previous version.

 The ultimate aim of the editing phase is to produce a speech that has clarity, structure and impact.
-Begin with macro-editing, the process of ensuring that the introduction, main body points and transitions, stories and conclusion combine to produce a well organised speech.
-When happy with how the overall speech is coming together, change focus and begin micro-editing.
-Micro-editing involves identifying the precise words, phrases and sentences that work best together to invoke the audience’s emotions.
+You aim with fine-tuning is to ensure that the introduction, main body points and transitions, stories and conclusion combine to produce a well organised speech.

 “The speaker just went on and on and on…”

 Organising your speech logically is one of the best ways to ensure clarity.
 Start with one point, and build out from there, as if adding one LEGO block to another over time.
 It is important to keep the structure of the speech tight.
 For each element ask “Is this essential?”
 If the answer is no, cut it.

 7) Add Vocal Variety

 Also in parallel with step 5, you should consider the tone of delivery and try to add elements of pace, pitch, power and pause to enhance your speech.
 It is useful to think in terms of the 4 Ps: Pace, Pitch, Power, and Pauses.
 Let’s work through each of these in turn: